Norfolk: Primary and secondary education

 Before 2011, Norfolk had a completely comprehensive state education or "maintained" system managed by Norfolk County Council, with secondary school age from 11 to 16 or in some schools with sixth forms, 18 years old.
-Since then, a number of schools formerly in the "maintained" system have left it to become academies, or members of academy groups.
+Since then, a number of schools formerly in the maintained system have left it to become academies, or members of academy groups.
 Others have become free schools.
 Both academies and free schools are still publicly funded by the Department of Education but are not with county council management.

 In many of the rural areas, there is no nearby sixth form, and so sixth form colleges are found in larger towns.
-There are twelve private, or private schools, including Gresham's School in Holt in the north of the county, Thetford Grammar School in Thetford, which is Britain's fifth oldest extant school, Langley School in Loddon, and several in the city of Norwich, including Norwich School and Norwich High School for Girls.
+There are twelve private schools, including Gresham's School in Holt in the north of the county, Thetford Grammar School in Thetford, which is Britain's fifth oldest extant school, Langley School in Loddon, and several in the city of Norwich, including Norwich School and Norwich High School for Girls.
 The King's Lynn district has the largest school population.
 Norfolk is also home to Wymondham College, the UK's largest remaining state boarding school.